 (2) Attend an information session on one of the following dates:

-Please RSVP for an information session to Lexie Lipham at Lexie.Lipham@vumc.org
+Please RSVP for webinar information to Lexie Lipham at Lexie.Lipham@vumc.org.